dssg/envfile/README.md

 ## Alternatives

-It should be noted that something similar may be achieved with subshells:
+It should be noted that something similar may be achieved with the source operator in a subshell:

     (. dev.env && echo $NAME1)